-Images are embedded by PDFreactor "as-is", whenever possible.
+Images are embedded by PDFreactor "as-is", whenever possible, unless the propeties -ro-image-recompression or -ro-image-resampling are used.
 This means that images are not modified in any way and will be embedded without any re-encoding and without any loss in quality.
 Possible discrepancies in perceived quality might occur depending on the PDF viewer and the zoom level.